near/docs/docs/develop/contracts/rust/near-sdk-rs.md

 The general workflow is the following:
 1. Create a crate and configure the `Cargo.toml` similarly to how it is configured in [examples/status-message/Cargo.toml](https://github.com/near/near-sdk-rs/tree/master/examples/status-message/Cargo.toml);
-2. Crate needs to have one `pub` struct that will represent the smart contract itself:
+2. Crate needs to have one `pub` struct that will represent the smart contract storage:
     * The struct needs to implement `Default` trait which NEAR will use to create the initial state of the contract upon its first usage;
     * The struct also needs to implement `BorshSerialize` and `BorshDeserialize` traits which NEAR will use to save/load contract's internal state;